Hotels in Japan

 Choose a hotel within 5 minutes of a station

-From my trips and from everything shown in the files, this is the most important factor for families.
+For families, proximity to a train station is the most important factor.
 Ten minutes may sound short, but with kids, umbrellas, luggage, and long days, it feels much longer.

 Look for larger room types even in budget chains

-In chains like MyStays or APA, some branches offer slightly bigger rooms.
-I always try to book those first – even a small increase in space makes daily routines much easier.
+Some budget hotels offer slightly bigger rooms.
+Even a small increase in space can make daily routines much easier.

-Whenever I stay at Toyoko Inn, I rely on their simple breakfast (onigiri, miso soup, bread).
-It saves valuable time in the morning and helps avoid searching for food when everyone is tired.
+A simple, included breakfast saves valuable time in the morning and helps avoid searching for food when everyone is tired.

-When I travel with extended family, Mimaru is the only hotel where everyone has enough room.
-A full kitchen and in-room laundry make a major difference when traveling with kids of different ages.
+Rooms with full kitchens and in-room laundry make a major difference when traveling with children of different ages.

-Open your suitcases on the bed in small rooms
+Open suitcases on the bed in small rooms

-Stay in Akihabara with older kids or teens
+Stay in locations suitable for older kids or teenagers

-The files show many families blending Tokyo with Fuji or other natural areas.
-I do the same – one or two nights in a hotel with an onsen outside the city helps everyone reset and recharge.
+Spending one or two nights in a hotel outside the city with natural amenities helps everyone reset and recharge.

 Insights from the Itinerary Expert

-When I last traveled in Japan in October 2023, I stayed in several different types of accommodation – from compact business hotels to spacious family apartments.
-Moving between places like Toyoko Inn, MyStays, and Mimaru made it very clear how much the hotel choice affects the rhythm of a family trip.
-The uploaded files emphasize the same experience: rooms in Japan are small, sometimes extremely small, and location is essential.
-I once stayed in a hotel that was a ten-minute walk from the station, and with kids and backpacks that distance felt much longer.
-Since then, I always choose hotels within five minutes of a station.
+When traveling in Japan, staying in different types of accommodation – from compact business hotels to spacious family apartments – makes it clear how much hotel choice affects the rhythm of a family trip.
+Rooms in Japan are generally small, sometimes extremely small, and location is essential.
+A hotel that is a ten-minute walk from a station can feel much longer when traveling with children and luggage.
+Choosing hotels within five minutes of a station greatly improves convenience and daily comfort.

 Staying at Mimaru made a significant difference for our family.
 A full kitchen and in-room washing machine allowed us to travel lighter and stay organized.
 On the other hand, a night at Dormy Inn reminded me how valuable an onsen can be after a long day – especially when the branch includes the well-known free evening ramen.
 One recurring challenge is opening suitcases in business hotels like APA or MyStays, where the space is extremely limited.
 Over time, I learned to pack and unpack on the bed to avoid frustration.